 that contains three expense reports for an employee named Peter Python.

-Peter needs to concatenate these three PDFs and submit them to his employer as a single PDF file so that he can get reimbursed for some work-related expenses.
+Peter needs to concatenate these three PDFs and submit them to his employer as a single PDF file for reimbursement of some work-related expenses.

 You can start by using the pathlib